menu Home About Me Home freebies My Store

 Ready to download your free eBooks?
 Click on the images below to download the book of your choice, or all of them!

-What exactly is a chromosome squash?
-A chromosome squash is the procedure of using cells from an onion root tip to show the different phases of mitosis.
+A chromosome squash is a slide preparation technique that uses actively dividing cells from an onion root tip to show the different phases of mitosis under a microscope.

-Are there safety precautions that should be followed?
-YES!!
-The lab does require the use of concentrated hydrochloric acid.
-You will need a lab that is well ventilated and has a fume hood and eye wash fountain.
-Students MUST wear their safety goggles and lab aprons.
+Yes.
+This lab requires the use of concentrated hydrochloric acid.
+It should be conducted in a well ventilated lab with access to a fume hood and an eye wash station.
+Students must wear safety goggles and lab aprons at all times.

 Day 5: Roots are long enough to be cut.

-Ready to make the slide?
-You need to be forewarned that this procedure is not perfect.
-Students may have to try several times before they get a slide that is decent enough to see cells clearly in the phases of mitosis.
-A root tip is removed from the isopropyl alcohol and placed in a solution of hydrochloric acid and ethyl alcohol.
-After a given amount of time, the root is transferred to Carnoy's solution.
-Finally the slide is placed on a microscope slide and covered with aceto-orcein stain.
-While in the stain, the student will chop the root tip with a razor blade.
-For best results, the more chopping the better!
+To begin slide preparation, remove a root tip from the isopropyl alcohol and place it in a solution of hydrochloric acid and ethyl alcohol.
+After the appropriate amount of time, transfer the root tip to Carnoy’s solution.
+Next, place the root tip on a microscope slide and cover it with aceto-orcein stain.
+While the tissue is in the stain, students should finely chop the root tip using a razor blade.
+For best results, thorough chopping helps separate the cells.

 Have fun teaching!